NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/quickStart.md

 ## 3. Integrate Client Libraries

 ::: tip Please Note
-Please note that the integrating the SkillTree Client Libraries is **optional** and is only applicable when integrating gamification training directly into an existing or new web application.
+Please note that integrating the SkillTree Client Libraries is **optional** and is only applicable when integrating gamification training directly into an existing or new web application.
 :::

 This section assumes that you already have running